-I. INTRODUCTION
+I. Introduction

-Multicast enables data to be efficiently transferred from one source to multiple destinations, and has been playing an important role in Internet multimedia applications [1], such as teleconference, distance learning, and video on demand services.
-Although one multicast packet can be handled as multiple copies of a unicast packet, it is desired that multicast scheduling and switching are supported at the router/switch level to save network bandwidth and reduce multicast latency.
+Multicast enables efficient data transmission from one source to multiple destinations.
+With the rapid development of broadband networks, multicast has been playing an important role in many Internet multimedia applications [1] [2], such as online gaming, video conferencing, and distance learning.
+Although a multicast packet can be handled as multiple copies of a unicast packet, it is desired that multicast scheduling and switching are supported in switches and routers to save network bandwidth and reduce multicast latency.
 In this paper, we consider multicast scheduling on packet switches.
-Such a switch can be used as a crossconnect in an intermediate router or an edge router of a wide area communication network.
-It can also provide high speed interconnections Yuanyuan Yang Dept. of Electrical and Computer Engineering State University of New York Stony Brook, NY 11794, USA among a group of processors in a parallel and distributed computing system.
+Such a switch can provide high speed interconnections among a group of processors in a parallel and distributed computing system.
+It can also be used as a crossconnect in an intermediate router or an edge router of a wide area communication network.

 Packet switches can be divided into different categories based on where the blocked packets are queued.
-An output queued switch, as shown in Fig.1(a), buffers packets at their destination output ports, and is able to achieve 100% throughput.
+An output queued switch, as shown in Fig. 1(a), buffers packets at their destination output ports, and is able to achieve 100% throughput.
 However, since there is no buffer at the input side, if multiple input ports have packets arriving at the same time that are destined to the same output port, all the packets must be transmitted simultaneously.
-Therefore, in order for an $N \times N$ output queued switch to work at full throughput, the switching speed of the internal fabric and the receiving speed of the output port must be N times faster than the sending speed of the input port.
-This deficiency makes output queued switches difficult to scale, especially when the switch has a large number of input ports or the speed of a single input port increases to gigabit/s [2] [3].
+Thus in order for an $N \times N$ output queued switch to work at full throughput, the switching speed of the internal fabric and the receiving speed of the output port must be N times faster than the sending speed of the input port.
+This requirement makes output queued switches difficult to scale, especially when the switch has a large number of input ports or the speed of a single input port increases to gigabits per second [3] [4].

-On the contrary, an input queued switch stores blocked packets at the input side, and therefore gets rid of the Nspeedup requirement.
-The single input queued switch, as in Fig.1(b), has a first-in-first-out (FIFO) queue at each input port to store the incoming packets.
-Because only the packets at the head of line (HOL) of each input queue can participate in the scheduling, the packets behind the HOL packet suffer from the "head of line" blocking, which means that even though their destination output ports may be free, they cannot be scheduled to transfer because the HOL packet is blocked.
-The HOL blocking severely affects the maximum throughput of the single input queued switch [4].
-An efficient yet simple buffering strategy to remove the HOL blocking is to adopt the virtual output queued (VOQ) structure, as shown in Fig.1(c).
-A VOQ switch maintains N logically separate FIFO queues for buffering packets destined to the N different output ports.
-The HOL blocking is eliminated because a packet cannot be held up by another packet to a different output port.
-The traditional VOQ structure buffers packets to different destinations in different queues.
-However, since a multicast packet may be destined to multiple output ports, it has $2^N - 1$ possible destinations.
-This means that a VOQ switch for multicast traffic needs to maintain $2^N - 1$ separate queues at each of its input ports, which is obviously infeasible, especially for a large N.
+On the contrary, an input queued switch stores blocked packets at the input side, and therefore eliminates the N speedup requirement.
+The single input queued switch, as shown in Fig. 1(b), has a first-in-first-out (FIFO) queue at each input port to store the incoming packets.
+Since only the packets at the head of line (HOL) of each queue can participate in the scheduling, the packets behind the HOL packet suffer from the "head of line" blocking, which means that even though their destination output ports may be free, they cannot be scheduled to transfer because the HOL packet is blocked.
+The HOL blocking severely affects the maximum throughput of the single input queued switch [5].
+In order to eliminate the HOL blocking, the virtual output queued (VOQ) buffering was proposed [6].
+A VOQ switch, as shown in Fig. 1(c), stores packets to different destinations in different logical queues.
+The HOL blocking is thus removed because a packet cannot be held up by another packet to a different destination.
+For unicast traffic, since a packet is destined for only one output port, there are only N possible destinations, i.e., the N different output ports, and therefore N logical queues are sufficient at each input port.
+However, the destination of a multicast packet can be any number of output ports, and thus there are $2^N - 1$ possible multicast destinations in total.
+For example, the multicast destinations of a switch with two output ports could be $\{out_0\}$ , $\{out_1\}$ and $\{out_0, out_1\}$ , where $out_i$ denotes the $i^{th}$ output port.
+As a result, $2^N - 1$ queues are necessary at each input port, which are not scalable.
+Clearly, a more efficient buffering strategy is needed to make the VOQ switch suitable for multicast traffic.